-If you’re looking for a streaming platform that offers live TV and DVR at an affordable price, and no annual contract, AT&T TV, Philo, and Hulu Live are a few of the best.
-Finding a streaming platform that meets your TV needs typically involves researching everything, from pricing and channel lineup to promos that could save you money in the long run.
+If you’re looking for a streaming platform that offers live TV and DVR at an affordable price, and no annual contract, Direct TV Stream, Philo, and Hulu Live are a few of the best.
+Finding a streaming platform that meets your TV needs typically involves researching everything from pricing and channel lineup to promos that could save you money in the long run.
 To make things easier, we put together a short roundup of each of the packages from the aforementioned streaming companies, how much they cost, and what they offer.
 Find our summary below, and to further upgrade your home theater, check out our recommendations for the best streaming devices, best TVs for movie lovers, and best soundbars.

 Direct TV Stream (formerly AT&T TV) is one of the better options for live television.
 The cheapest package is the Entertainment tier for $69.99 a month, which gets you more than 65 channels and 40,000 on-demand shows.
 The channel lineup includes local channels and cable networks like Bravo, E!, Nickelodeon, MTV, BET, WEtv, VH1, Disney Channel, TLC, TNT, ESPN, ESPN2, Comedy Central, FX, Freeform, HGTV, History Channel, Reelz, CNN, Fox, MSNBC, and HLN.
 There’s also an option to add Cinemax and Showtime for $11 a month each, HBO Max for an additional $14.99 a month, and additional add ons that include sports and international channels.
 Or you can pick the Choice tier, which is $84.99 a month for 90+ channels (including the channels in the lower tier plus ESPNU, Game Show Network, the Cooking Channel, and Comedy TV), 45,000 on-demand shows, and three months of HBO Max.